When a TrustedForm certificate is received with a lead, you should make a claim on the certificate. Making a claim imparts the following benefits:

 - Certificate details including the snapshot and page image are stored in your account for later reference

 - Certificate lead fingerprints can be checked using the lead data you received

 - Tracking information such as the vendor and a reference code can be provided to TrustedForm for later reference

 In addition to providing the cert data, the following fields are available on a claim:

-cert— The certificate record for this claim - see Cert documentation for additional details on the data available in this field
+- cert — The certificate record for this claim - see the Certificate documentation for additional details on the data available in this field

 Creating a claim

 When a claim is made against a cert, a new claim record is stored in TrustedForm.

 Retrieving a claim

 After you have created a claim, you can retrieve it using an HTTP GET call.
 Specify the Accept header in order to get JSON.